GuustTaillieu/Spotify-like-current-track/README.md

 1. Go to spotify developers dashboard
 2. Create an app and select "Web API" as a service you'll use
-3. Copy paste the client ID and Client secret in the `secrets.json` file
+3. Copy paste the client ID and Client secret in a file under: `HOME/.custom_scripts/spotify/.client_credentials.json`

 You're good to go!
 Enjoy!